On the probability of generating invariably a finite simple group

 A proper closed subgroup $K$ of $X$ is said to be \textit{of maximal rank} if it contains a maximal torus of $X$.
 A subgroup of $X_{\sigma}$ is said to be \textit{of maximal rank} if it is of the form $K_{\sigma}$, where $K$ is a $\sigma$-stable subgroup of maximal rank (by Lang--Steinberg, $K$ contains a $\sigma$-stable maximal torus).

-Now we list some notation that we will keep throughout Sections \ref{section_bounded rank}--\ref{section_lower_bound_|A|}.
-We advise the reader to consult this list whenever they find an unknown symbol, rather than to read now all the items.
-We prefer to amass here this notation, since we will use it several times in several different places.
+We list some notation that we will keep throughout Sections \ref{section_bounded rank}--\ref{section_lower_bound_|A|}.
+We advise the reader to consult this list whenever they find an unknown symbol, rather than to read all the items now.
+We prefer to amass this notation here, since we will use it several times in several different places.